cndreisbach/happy_messages/README.md

     include HappyMessages

 I could have done that in `init.rb`, but I didn't want to be presumptuous.

+To display messages, add this in your view:

+    render_messages

 Copyright (c) 2010 Clinton R. Nixon of Viget Labs, released under the MIT license